Troubleshoot machines

 Usage Notes:

-• If drivers are installed but Director does not detect GPU
+- If drivers are installed but Director does not detect the GPU

-• Check Task Manager.
-If drivers are installed properly, the GPU should show up in Task Manager.
+- Check Task Manager.
+If drivers are installed properly, the GPU must show up in Task Manager.

-• Check if the machine is registered.
-Sometimes machines may take some time to be detected as online.
+- Check if the machine is registered.
+Sometimes machines might take some time to be detected as online.

 Machine-based historical resource utilization